eschanet/simplify/README.md

 Given the two orders of magnitude we gain in computational speed, this small loss in statistical precision is impressive!
 Within the one standard deviation uncertainties, there is basically no difference at all in both contours!

 P.S.
 I skipped quite a few steps to get to this figure.
-All of the necessary tools and scripts are available (and sometimes described) in my [CERN GitLab](https://gitlab.cern.ch/eschanet/pyhf_conversions).
+All of the necessary tools and scripts are available (and sometimes described) in my [pyhf_inference_tools](https://github.com/eschanet/pyhf_inference_tools).